plrabbit/Vunt/README.md

 this.$cancelAllRequest()
 ```

+> Please note that passing a function can only work for functions generated from ```coder``` script.
+If you want to cancel other request function, you may pass an url instead.

 ### Webpack Configuration

 > The ```configureWebpack``` and ```chainWebpack``` attr are separated from vue.config.js, the main thought is to distinguish webpack from other configurations.